piranna0/CS5300/README.txt

 RPC messages format:
-sessionRead takes the <sessionId, serverIP> tuple, version number and IP addresses (the primary and backup servers) of the requested session state. sessionRead returns what's stored in the message field of the requested session state. sessionWrite takes the <sessionID, serverIP> tuple, version number, message, and IP address of the server that contains the session state that you wish to replace. sessionWrite returns true if the session state is successfully replaced in the remote server, otherwise returns false.
+sessionRead takes the <sessionId, serverIP> tuple, version number and IP addresses (the primary and backup servers) of the requested session state. sessionRead returns what's stored in the message field and version number of the requested session state if it exists (error is version = -1) sessionWrite takes the <sessionID, serverIP> tuple, version number, message, and IP address of the server that contains the session state that you wish to replace. sessionWrite returns true if the session state is successfully replaced in the remote server, otherwise returns false.